ncbi/TranNet/README.md

 #### Results of the analysis on five types of cancer data sets [Result](result).
 The following files proves the results for the analysis on BRCA, LUAD, LUSC, PRAD and LIHC cancer data.
-* The gene lists sorted based on thier score of regulitary potentials [Regulatory Potentials](result/Additional_File_1.xlsx).
+* The gene lists sorted based on their score of regulatory potentials [Regulatory Potentials](result/Additional_File_1.xlsx).
 The genes ranked in higher order have more contribution effect on the transition network.
-* GO terms enriched for the sorted list of redictor genes [GO terms for regulators](result/Additional_File_3.xlsx).
-The enriched GO terms are assumed as the representation of biological processes involved in or contributing to the transtion.
+* GO terms enriched for the sorted list of predictor genes [GO terms for regulators](result/Additional_File_3.xlsx).
+The enriched GO terms are assumed as the representation of biological processes involved in or contributing to the transition.
-* GO terms enriched for the sorted list of predicted genes [GO terms for targets](result/Additional_File_2.xlsx).
-The enriched GO terms are assumed as the representation of biological processes influnced by the transtion.